n-AnAn-a/QBIO465_FinalProject/README.md

-# Brain Tumor MRI Classification
+# Deep Learning-Based Brain Tumor MRI Classification

-This project uses deep learning to classify brain MRI images into tumor categories.
-It compares a baseline CNN model with a ResNet50 transfer learning model.
+This project focuses on multiclass brain tumor classification using MRI images.
+The dataset includes four categories: glioma, meningioma, pituitary tumor, and no-tumor.
+The main purpose of the project is to evaluate whether a transfer learning approach can improve classification performance compared with a CNN model trained from scratch.

 ## Project Contents